zalf-rdm/geonode-k8s/docs/pycsw.md

 External pyCSW
 --------------

 GeoNode-k8s external pycsw container.
-This allows changes to pyCSW with having to change GeoNode codebase and allows scalability of the pyCSW service seperatly.
+This allows changes to pyCSW without having to change GeoNode codebase and allows scalability of the pyCSW service seperatly.
 The external pycsw service is by default enabled.
 To disable set: `.Values.pycsw.enabled = False`

 The pycsw configuration (pycsw.cfg) and mappings are defined in the values file: `[ .Values.pycsw.config , .Values.pycsw.mappings ]`